EthanMCox/Startup/README.md

 - **React** - Application ported to use the React framework.

  # HTML Deliverable:
-For this dlieverable I built out the struccture of my application using HTML.
+For this deliverable I built out the structure of my application using HTML.

 * HTML Pages: Four HTML pages that represent the ability to login, play, view scores, and view info about the game.
 * Links: Each of the pages link to each other.